 - E-mail your request to firstname.lastname@example.org – the repeat prescription e-mail address is only to be used for ordering repeat prescriptions.
 REMINDER FOR PATIENTS – the e-mail system of communication with the practice is NOT FOR MEDICAL EMERGENCIES OR ADVICE.
 If medical attention or advice is required please contact the practice or NHS 111 directly by telephone.

-*We would encourage our patients to register for and order their repeat prescriptions via Patient Access as we will be switching off the repeat prescription e-mail in due course.
+*Please register for our on-line service Patient Access as soon as possible to order your repeat prescriptions as we will be switching off the repeat prescription e-mail on 31/12/17.

 Whichever way you order please bear in mind the following:

 - Please give two working days notice for your request, no matter how you order.